 The Treasurer shall submit all vouchers to the President for approval prior to issuing checks on the Association account.

-Upon receipt of dues, the Treasurer shall forward in a timely manner to the Secretary a complete list of paid members for the issuance of dues cards.
-Copies of the returned dues notices shall be sent to the Association Assistant who shall update the Association’s records.
+Upon receipt of dues electronically, members will receive a confirmation email with access to the membership card available from their profile.
+Upon receipt of non-electronic dues payments, the Treasurer shall record the payment in the membership database at which time an electronic confirmation will be sent via email.
+The member should access their profile to retrieve the membership card.

 The Treasurer shall receive the voluntary contributions for the John C. Klotter Scholarship Fund and the Association Auxiliary dues.
 Proper reporting shall be exercised and funds shall be forwarded to the Treasurer of the John C. Klotter Scholarship Fund and/or the Association Auxiliary.

-The Treasurer shall keep and preserve all proper vouchers, time sheets, travel reimbursements requests, account books, checkbooks, and other financial documents of the Association which shall be audited annually by a Certified Public Accountant and reviewed by the duly appointed Audit Committee.
+The Treasurer shall keep and preserve all proper vouchers, time sheets, travel reimbursements requests, account books, checkbooks, and other financial documents of the Association which shall be reviewed by the duly appointed Audit Committee at the Annual Conference.
 The Treasurer shall maintain a business year on a fiscal year basis beginning 1 July and ending 30 June.
+If, after review by the Audit Committee, there is cause found for a more thorough review of the financial records and accounts, the Audit Committee shall recommend to be conducted a full audit, a summary review, or any other type of financial review deemed acceptable by the Audit Committee.
+The Audit Committee may, in its discretion, recommend that a Certified Public Accountant conduct any such financial review deemed necessary, however it shall not be required that a Certified Public Accountant conduct such review.

 The Treasurer shall establish, with approval of the Executive Board, any necessary accounts for the proper handling of funds and shall provide sound financial investments at insured banking institutions in the best interests of the Association.